xdobry/xdobry-app/README.md

 # Installation #

 You will need tcl and many extension to get it run.
-There are windows binaries in releases
+There are windows binaries in releases.

+For ubuntu

+   sudo apt-get install tcl tk nsf

+Start

+   wish SchemaEditor.tcl
+   wish FormEditor.tcl
+   wish FormServer.tcl